Skip to main content Skip to complementary content

 Scripts overview

-To manage scripts, go to the Content page in the Management Console and open the Scripts tab.
+To manage scripts, go to the Content page in the Administration activity center and open the Scripts tab.
 The tab displays a table with information about the owner of the script and the space where it is located.
 You can also see when the script was last updated and find details about scheduled data reloads.
 You can sort by the columns Name or Last updated, and filter by Name, ID, Owner or Space.

 Select Source or Published in the dropdown list above the table: